nathangeffen/faststi/README.md

 The
 [documentation is on Readthedocs](https://faststi.readthedocs.io/en/latest/).
-It explains how to download, install, test, and run FastSTI, as well as how define simulations, and modify the code.
+It explains how to download, install, test, and run FastSTI, as well as how to define simulations, and modify the code.

 FastSTI is free software (GPL licensed).
 If you are a C programmer, you can